Simon Property Group — full event log

 sustainability_report p.29

-GHG baseline year for Scope 1, 2 and 3 updated to 2013 (previously 2003 for Scope 2 and 2005 for Scope 3) to be more representative of portfolio footprint and data coverage.
+Scope 1, 2, and 3 base year updated to 2013 (previously 2003 for Scope 2 and 2005 for Scope 3) as 2013 was deemed most representative of portfolio footprint and data coverage.

-Simon committed to install EV charging stations at 100% of properties where EV providers are available and Simon has operational control.
-Currently 816 stations at 115 centers (56.6% of domestic properties).
+816 EV charging stations installed at 115 centers (56.6% of domestic properties).
+Target is 100% of properties where EV providers are available and Simon has operational control, supporting tenant access to lower-carbon transport.

 sustainability_report p.13